 Senior Health and Wellbeing | November 18, 2024

 Thyroid Disease in Seniors can affect their quality of life.
-The golden years can be an exciting time but, it is also a time that bodies age and change.
-As this happens we become more susceptible to certain health conditions along the way.
+The golden years can be an exciting time; it is also a time when bodies age and change.
+As this happens, we become more susceptible to certain health conditions along the way.

 Thyroid disease is a condition that affects the body’s ability to maintain a regular metabolic rate.
 Many seniors are diagnosed with the disease.
 This article can provide useful insight into the causes, symptoms, and importance of early detection of thyroid disease.